-have Please parent or guardian sign the course request form.
-Students should return the form to the Counseling Department by Monday, March 21st. copy of this guide school website: auburnschools. org/ahs.
-Navigate to the "Our School" tab and choose "AHS Curriculum Guide 2022/2023".
+Please have your parent or guardian sign the course request form.
+Students should return the form to the Counseling Department by Monday, February 27th.

+Remember, a copy of this guide is located on our school website: auburnschools.org/ahs.
+Navigate to the "Our School" tab and choose "AHS Curriculum Guide 2023/2024".